GoogleCloudPlatform/ml-on-gcp/dlvm/gcp-gpu-utilization-metrics/README.md

 ### Report metrics

+Installs a monitoring agent that monitors the GPU usage on the instance.
-This will auto create the metrics.
+This will auto create the GPU metrics.

 ```bash
 git clone https://github.com/GoogleCloudPlatform/ml-on-gcp.git